 Magic is a tricky thing.
 It can level the odds in a fight, but good luck getting it to work under those circumstances.
 Magic is all about visualization and the power of thought.
 Combat is all reflex and reaction.
 The two don’t mix well.
 That quick bit of spell-shot had just saved my life, but it could’ve just as easily set the Roost on fire.
 I decide not to tell Rob that as I make my way painfully to my feet.

-As I rise, Jack dumps the rest of Bud’s keg onto the fire, extinguishing it with a hiss a puff of foul smoke.
+As I rise, Jack dumps the rest of Bud’s keg onto the fire, extinguishing it with a hiss and puff of foul smoke.
 Bud’s drenched face is now a patchwork of burns and pure hate.
 I ignore that and think of summers with my Mamaw.
 Of sleeping outside in a hammock until the morning sun peeked its head over the mountains and the gentle aroma of coffee and freshly baked biscuits mingle as the first bit of summer heat shakes me gently from my sleep.

 The memories overcome the stink of beer and burning hair, and I raise my spell-shooter again.
 Both trolls flinch as I pull the trigger but laugh at the empty click.
 They march toward me, both of them, no longer willing to take chances fighting one-on-one.
 Compared to the last display the spell isn’t near as showy, but I see the tiny orange prick of light twinkle between us.

 The spark grows bigger with each passing moment.
 After a couple of seconds, it pulses as big as a softball, then a basketball, then big as the troll themselves.
 Bud blinks as Jack shouts something and turns to run.
 He’s too late.
-The manifestation of morning light washes over both of them, and they turn to stone, caught in a mix of fear of dumb curiosity.
+The manifestation of morning light washes over both of them, and they turn to stone, caught in a mix of fear and dumb curiosity.